HubReb/mmt_foil_exp/results_compact.md

 ## impressions for foil words - TODO

+* maximum image attention can be the same as for complete, but in most cases it is a bit smaller (0.12 to 0.20 or even 0.12 - 0.40 (foil word spoils translation)
 * generally the most damaging replacement are NNs while all others hurt overall performance less
     * careful: NNs are also the biggest pos-tag group (e.g. PRP is *much*